williamacostalora/comp127-s24-sandbox/src/Lec22_LambdaExpression/_TODO.md

-## Why Lambda?
-- Inner class approach
+# Calling RouderPrinter.round2PrintDecorated method
+## Options before Java SE 8
+- implement Decorator in seperate file of the driver class -> instanciate it -> use it to call the method
+- implement Decorator in the same file of the driver class -> instanciate it -> use it to call the method
+- implement Decorator as inner class in the driver class -> instanciate it -> use it to call the method
-- Anonymous class approach
+- implement Decorator as Anonymous class in the driver class

-## Using Lambda
-- Turn Decorable into functional interface (interface with only 1 abstract method)--we can add the annotation @FunctionalInterface to require the compiler to issue an error in case we break that.
+## Option starting Java SE 8
-- Lambda Expression approach
+- implement Decorator as Lambda Expression in the driver class

+## Can we do better?
-- Java provided functioal interfaces from [java.util.function package](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) instead of our defined Decorable fuctional interface.
+- Use Java provided functioal interfaces from [java.util.function package](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) instead defining our Decorable fuctional interface.
 Our interface has a method that accept one String parameter and return nothing, ie, it consumes it.
-Which interface in the java do this?
+Which interface in the java.util.function package can do this?
-- Syntactic sugar (syntax that make the programming lanuage sweeter for human use, [Wikipedia](https://en.wikipedia.org/wiki/Syntactic_sugar))
+- Use syntactic sugar to make the code sweeter ([Wikipedia](https://en.wikipedia.org/wiki/Syntactic_sugar))
-- Method reference, vanilla decorator
+- Use method reference if we have method a method with the same signiture of the one in the functional interface